yukonblue/chewbaaka/README.md

   is the de-facto performance metrics tool used so far to determine perf improvement opportunities.

 - Design and implement more interactive elements.
-This site was designed to simulate experience of visiting the actual museum as close as possible.
-There's a lot more that could be done to refine the experience to be more interactive and engaging.
+This site was designed to simulate the experience of visiting the actual museum as close as possible.
+  There are a lot more that could be done to refine the experience to be more interactive and engaging.
 Ideas, designs, and implementations in this area are highly needed and valued.

 ### Search Engine Optimization

 SEO has been an aspect that is currently lacking in this project.
 Contributions from folks that are experts in SEO are very much needed at the moment.

 ### Help spread the words out